Shobs/codepath_week8/README.md

 XSS:
 That one was straight forward, it felt intuitive that the best place to inject was in the contact form.
 Although I did encounter the error from above again.
 It seems that when quickly and consecutively doing the same action on the 3 different sites, the third request will fail.

+CSRF:
+2 vulnerability left and 2 sites simplifies the task quite a bit.

+Session Hijacking/Fixation: